Silas Christofferson

-On October 31, 1916, Christofferson was testing a new biplane prototype to demonstrate its safety.
-Two hundred feet above the ground, his engine died.
+On October 31, 1916, Christofferson was testing a new biplane prototype at Redwood City, California, to demonstrate its safety.
+200 ft above the ground, his engine died and his aircraft crashed.
 He was rushed to the Redwood City Hospital by Edna and Harry.
 A few hours after the crash, Christofferson died of internal injuries.
-He was buried beside Lincoln Beachey in Cypress Lawn Cemetery.
+He was buried beside Lincoln Beachey in Cypress Lawn Memorial Park in Colma, California.